joeatbayes/file2consul/README.md

  -env =  variable used for interpolation
  -company = variable used for interpolation
- -appname = varabile used for interpolation other varaibles can be defined as needed
+ -appname = varabile used for interpolation other variables can be defined as needed
 ```

 ## Basic Interpolation
 Basic interpolation allows interpolation of defied environment variables into existing values.
 This can allow a single config
 string to be used across multiple environments without requiring separate files.

-     $^ENV.DBServer=orcl.master.$^ENV
+     {ENV}.DBServer=orcl.master.{ENV}

-     Assuming the an environment variable ENV has been defined as UAT01
+     Assuming the a variable ENV has been defined as UAT01
-     the key becomes UAT01.DBServer while the value became orcl.master.UAT01.
-Interpolation can occur on either the key
+     the key becomes UAT01.DBServer while the value became
+     orcl.master.UAT01.
+Interpolation can occur on either
-     and or the data values.
+     the key and or the data values.

 ## Using Ancestor Overrides